iliesabdelsadok-es/Group13/README.md

 This project is a Raspberry-Pi–powered automated window control system designed for a classroom environment.
 It uses temperature, moisture, presence detection, and a democratic voting mechanism to decide whether to open or close windows.
-All events and errors are logged to InfluxDB.

 ## Table of Contents